socec/bitstamp-simple/README.md

 A simple Bitstamp API client

 Small command line interpreter in Python for simple trading on Bitstamp.
-Use your Bitstamp API key, secret and client ID to execute simple commands:
+Use your Bitstamp API key, API secret and client ID to execute simple commands:
 - check account balance
 - buy and sell BTC
 - check and cancel open orders